ericlewis/react-bangle/README.md

 ## Warning
 This is super incomplete.
-Styling isn't supported in this version and it isn't obvious how one would get a result without modifying the renderer.
+Styling isn't supported in this version yet.
 Docs that are coming soon should clear that up.